grvc-robotics-lab/module_template/README.md

 # Installation

 Download or clone the project in your desired folder.
-Create a build forlder (mkdir build), go inside the folder (cd build), generate compilation files (cmake ..) and compile (make).
+Create a build folder (mkdir build), go inside the folder (cd build), generate compilation files (cmake ..) and compile (make).
 The executable can be fund in the buil/Main folder.

 # Usage